 The Rosenfield Family Prize

-The Rosenfield Family Prize for Excellence in Security Analysis is awarded each quarter to a graduate or undergraduate student at Ohio State University who develops the best security analysis report on a company each quarter.
+The Rosenfield Family Prize for Excellence in Security Analysis is awarded each semester to a graduate or undergraduate student at Ohio State University who develops the best security analysis report on a company each semester.
 The prize targets students in the Student Investment Management (SIM) program of the Fisher College of Business, but it is open to all Ohio State University students.

 Reports for which the prize are awarded represent professional-quality analysis of the company, developed independently by the student to justify an investment recommendation on a stock.
 An executive summary (cover page) indicating a specific target price and target investment horizon for the stock investment must be included, as well as a detailed analysis of the position.
 Positives and negatives supporting the recommendation must be outlined, with consideration of the company's fundamental and technical valuation drivers and business and financial strengths.